Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/03_LUMI_access.md

 TCP network protocol used for such connections, is limited not only by the bandwidth of all links involved but also by the latency.
-After sending a certain amount of data, the sender will wait for a confirmation that the data has arrived, and if the latency is hight, that confirmation takes more time to reach the sender, limiting the effective bandwidth that can be reached over the connection.
+After sending a certain amount of data, the sender will wait for a confirmation that the data has arrived, and if the latency is high, that confirmation takes more time to reach the sender, limiting the effective bandwidth that can be reached over the connection.
 LUMI is not to blame for that;
 the whole path from the system from which you initiate the connection to LUMI is responsible and every step adds to the latency.
 We've seen many cases where the